Optimal Status Update for Age of Information Minimization with an Energy Harvesting Source: Introduction

-One the other hand, optimal scheduling policies of energy harvesting (EH) sensors for various communication and sensing objectives have been extensively studied in the recent literature.
-Optimal transmission scheduling for throughput and delay optimization has been studied under both infinite battery setting~\cite{Yang_tcom,Ho:TSP:2012,ozel11} and finite battery setting~\cite{kaya_tcom,ozel_finite_tcom,Ozel0U13,Srivastava:2013:BPL,Dor:JSAC:2016}.
-With signal processing related performance metrics, such as detection delay and estimation error, optimal sensing scheduling policies have been developed to optimize the sensing performances of EH sensor networks~\cite{Kar:2006:DNA,Lai:quickest,Yang:jsac:2015,Yang:jsac:2016}.
-As the newly introduced metric AoI comes into the picture, several works have begun to investigate AoI optimization in EH status updating systems.
-Under an EH setting, \cite{isit/Yates15,ita/BacinogluCU15} investigate several status update polices assuming the battery at the energy harvesting sensor is sufficiently large.
-It has been shown in \cite{isit/Yates15} that with knowledge of the system state, updates should be submitted only when the server is free to avoid queueing delay.
+Age of Information in EH wireless networks is in its infancy with only a few recent works that investigate various status update policies under an energy harvesting setting, in very specific setups \cite{isit/Yates15,ita/BacinogluCU15,BacinogluU17,Arafa:AoI:2017}.
+It has been shown, in \cite{isit/Yates15} that in this setting, with knowledge of the system state, updates should be submitted only when the server is free to avoid queueing delay.
 Moreover, a greedy policy that submits a fresh update as the system becomes idle is shown to be inefficient; a {\it lazy} update policy that introduces inter-update delays is better.
-The optimal update policy remains open in this setting.
+The optimal update policy remains open even in this setting.
 In \cite{ita/BacinogluCU15}, under the assumption that a status update packet can be generated and served (transmitted) instantly, the authors investigate optimal offline and online policies.
 The optimal offline policy is to equalize the inter-update delays as much as possible, subject to the energy constraint imposed by the energy harvesting source.
-The online problem is cast as a Markov Decision Process in a discrete-time setting, and solved through dynamic programming.
-Although it is analytically intractable, the optimal policy is shown to have a threshold structure.
-I.e., with real-time knowledge of the energy arrival profile and its statistics, the source sends a status update if the {\it expected} AoI is above certain threshold, given it has sufficient energy.
-Other threshold type status update policies have been studied in \cite{BacinogluU17,SunPU17} and shown to be optimal under certain conditions recently.
+The online problem is cast as a Markov decision process in a discrete-time setting, and solved through dynamic programming.
+Other threshold type status update policies have been studied in \cite{BacinogluU17} and shown to be optimal under certain conditions.
 An offline policy to miminimize AoI in a two-hop relay channel is studied in \cite{Arafa:AoI:2017}.